CNC Turning Services

 ISO9001: 2015 Certified

-At TenX Manufacturing, our CNC turning services are dedicated to providing precision machining solutions for a wide range of industries.
-CNC turning, also known as lathe machining, is a subtractive manufacturing process where a computer-controlled cutting tool removes material from a rotating workpiece to create cylindrical shapes, intricate contours, and precise features.
-Whether you require custom prototypes, replacement parts, or large production runs, TenX Manufacturing’s CNC turning services are equipped to deliver precise and high-quality machined components tailored to your specifications.
+TenX Manufacturing is dedicated to providing precision machining solutions for a wide range of critical industries.
+Whether you require custom prototypes, reliable replacement parts or large production runs, our CNC turning services will deliver precise and high-quality machined components tailored to your exact specifications.
 Our dedication to advanced machining technologies and quality control ensures that we meet the demands of diverse industries with excellence.

-At TenX Manufacturing, our state of the art facility operates under an ISO9001:2015 certified production process, combined with a highly trained & experienced staff we ensure the highest level of customer satisfaction.
+At TenX Manufacturing, our state-of-the-art facility operates under an ISO9001:2015 certified production process.
+Combined with our highly trained and experienced staff, we ensure best-in-class results and the highest level of customer satisfaction.

 Additional Resources